toosean/uvc-gadget/doc/src/cmdline-arguments.md

  * -m - Streaming mult for ISOC (b/w 0 and 2)
     - unnecessary for new version - dwMaxPayloadTransferSize is set to streaming_maxpacket value

+ * -o - Select UVC IO method
+    - unnecessary for new version - input device always use MMAP and UVC device use USER_PTR

  * -r - Select frame resolution
     - frame resolution is removed from uvc-gadget.c and now is obtained from configfs and host computer